lochyj/School-Projects/Data Science/AT3-2/README.md

 I simply don't have the time to implement a real solver especially when this is a simple task.
 I may implement a real solver in the future.

+## Comments on functions that draw stuff to the screen

+These functions really lack explanation in the code, this is because of the nature of the function, they place text or rects places on the screen and are really unintuitive which requires them to have lots of magic numbers that even i've forgotten why they are there...

 ## American spelling

 I used american spelling for most things because my spell